-After having defined what a real estate marketing plan is, many of the reasons for creating one may be already obvious.
+After having defined what a real estate marketing plan is, many reasons for creating one may already be obvious.

-Without a real estate marketing plan, you will basically be flying blind or shooting a target with closed eyes and hope that for some miraculous reason you will generate buyer or seller leads.
+Without a real estate marketing plan, you will be flying blind or shooting a target with closed eyes and hoping that you will generate buyer or seller leads for some miraculous reason.

-You won’t know what your target market is and thus, not know who your target customers are.
+You won’t know your target market and, thus, not know who your target customers are.

 This will lead to you not knowing your value proposition and unique selling proposition.

-By the way, the value proposition outlines what benefits you, as a real estate business, can deliver to your customers.
+By the way, the value proposition outlines what benefits you can deliver to your customers as a real estate business.